critgames/dungeontoolbox-docs/pm-prfaq.md

 5. **Context Query:** Later, she forgets a plot point.
 She asks: *"Do I have any items that would help me bribe the guard mentioned in my Last Session notes?"* **The Companion** checks her inventory AND her notes, replying: *"Yes, you have the **Golden Signet Ring** you looted from the Baron's vault in session 3."*
 6. **Validation:** Sarah realizes she didn't have to search through messy notebooks.
 She can just play.

-## Detailed Feature Breakdown

-### Creation & Management
-*   **The Companion (Creation):** Go from a text description ("Spooky swamp druid") to a full stat block in under 2 minutes.
-*   **D&D Beyond Import:** One-click import capability for users migrating from other platforms (supports PDF & JSON).
-*   **Intelligent Sheet:** A mobile-responsive sheet that hides complexity until you need it, organizing actions by "Combat", "Exploration", and "Social".

-### Active Play Assistance
-*   **The Companion (Rules):** Ask natural language questions ("What's the range of Fireball?") and get instant, accurate answers cited from the System Reference Document (SRD).
-*   **Dynamic State Updates:** Type "I take 15 slashing damage" and **The Companion** automatically adjusts HP and concentration checks.
-*   **The Companion (Memory):** The AI indexes your adventure notes (Journal/Session Logs) to answer context-heavy questions ("Who is the Mayor?").

-### Tools & Utilities
-*   **Context-Aware Dice Roller:** Click any stat to roll.
-The AI adds modifiers automatically.
-*   **Printable PDF Export:** Generate a classic-style character sheet for physical table play.

 ---

 ## FAQ

 ### External FAQ (Customer Facing)

+**Q: Does The Companion train on my private campaign notes?**
+**A:** No. Your data is your own.
+The Companion only "reads" your notes when you ask it a specific question to provide context.
+We do not use your personal campaigns to train our public models.

+**Q: Can I share my characters with my GM?**
+**A:** Yes.
+You can export your character as a PDF or JSON to send to your GM.

+**Q: What happens if I downgrade from Gamemaster to Free?**
+**A:** Your characters are safe, but you will be locked to the "First 6" created.
+You can choose which ones to keep active.
+Your AI interactions will revert to the 50 Lifetime limit (if not already used).

+**Q: Does this support the 2014 rules?**
+**A:** Our system is built native for D&D 2024 (5.5e).
+While you can manually enter 2014 content, The Companion's rules knowledge is strictly 2024.

 **Q: Is the Free Tier really free?**
 **A:** Yes.
-You can create, store, and play with up to 6 characters forever without paying a cent.
-You also get access to our library of Pre-Generated characters.
+You can create, store, and play with up to 6 characters forever.
+You get **50 Lifetime AI Interactions** to try out The Companion.
+After that, the core tools remain free, but the AI features require a subscription.

 **Q: How does The Companion help me?**
-**A:** For free users, **The Companion** acts as a creator for character generation (limited to 3/month).
-For paid users, **The Companion** becomes a persistent **Campaign Memory** agent.
-It understands the rules, your character stats, AND your personal notes, allowing it to answer complex context-aware questions.
+**A:** **The Companion** is your rules lawyer and creative partner.
+*   **Free:** Trial mode (50 Lifetime Interactions).
+*   **Player ($5):** Serious play (500 Interactions/Month), Context Memory, and 12 Character slots.
+*   **Gamemaster ($15):** Unlimited everything.
+Designed for power users who run games and manage dozens of characters/NPCs.

+**Q: Is 500 interactions enough for a Player?**
+**A:** Yes!
+That’s ~125 interactions per session (assuming 4 games/month).
+You would have to message the AI every 2 minutes for 4 hours straight to hit that limit.
+For 99% of players, it feels unlimited.

 **Q: Can I print my character sheet?**
 **A:** The "Print to Sheet" feature, which formats your data into a standard tabletop layout, is available in the $5 Player Tier.
 Free users can view their character stats digitally on any device.

+**Q: Can I upload my own character portraits?**
+**A:** Yes.
+You can upload any image or use **The Companion** to generate a custom portrait based on your description.

+**Q: How do I switch characters in the middle of a game?**
+**A:** Clicking the "Dashboard" home button instantly saves your current state and takes you back to your character list for a quick swap.

 **Q: What happens if I stop paying the $5 subscription?**
 **A:** Your account will revert to the Free Tier.
-You will keep your characters, but due to the AI generation limit, you will only be able to use **The Companion** to generate 3 new characters per month.
+You will keep your characters, but your AI access will stop if you have exceeded your 50 lifetime interactions.
 You can still manually edit/play up to 6 active characters.

 ### Internal FAQ (Stakeholder Facing)

 **Q: How do we define the AI limit for Free Users technically?**
-**A:** We use a simple counter: `generations_this_month`.
-Free users get 3.
-This resets on the 1st of the month.
-This is technically simpler than managing "active slots" and encourages users to pay for *convenience* (speed) rather than just *storage*.
+**A:** We use a hidden counter: `credits` that tracks the number of interactions with the Companion.
+Free users get 50.
+This never resets.
+"Interactions" are defined as any user request sent to the AI (e.g., "Create a Druid" count as 1, "What is my AC?" counts as 1).
+This "Try Before You Buy" model is easier to communicate than resetting quotas.

 **Q: Why 6 characters for the free tier?**
 **A:** Giving 6 slots (double the industry standard of 3) creates a massive "Generosity Hook" for marketing.
 We win on *storage*, but we monetize on *speed* (AI generation) and *intelligence* (Context Memory).
 This differentiates us from D&D Beyond.

 **Q: What is the cost impact of The Companion?**
 **A:** **The Companion** uses a structured chain of prompts.
-By caching pre-generated options and limiting the free user to creation-only prompts (rather than open-ended chat), we control inference costs while still providing the "magic" experience.
+With a strict cap of 50 lifetime requests per free user, our downside risk is capped (e.g., 50 * $0.002 = $0.10 max cost per free user).
+This serves as a predictable Customer Acquisition Cost (CAC).

 ---

+## Appendix

-## Appendix: The Companion's Creation Flow (D&D 2024)
+### The Companion's New Character Creation Flow (D&D 2024)

 **The Companion** guides the user through these decisions.
 At every step, the user can select a pre-defined option or type a custom request.

-### Step 0: Set the Tone
-*Question:* "What is the tone of your campaign?"
-*   [High Fantasy / Heroic Fantasy] (Standard D&D, Heroes vs Evil)
-*   [Dark Fantasy / Gothic Horror] (Gritty, Ravenloft/Witcher style)
-*   [Epic / Mythic Fantasy] (Save the World, Theros/Gods)
-*   [Political Intrigue & Mystery] (City-based, Eberron/Candlekeep)
-*   [Low Fantasy / Sword & Sorcery] (Rare Magic, Gritty Survival)
-*   [Specialized (Swashbuckling / War)] (Pirates, Military)
-*   *[Custom Input]*

 ### Step 1: Choose Your Class
 *Question:* "What adventurer class defines your style?"